 Drink Cider in an Orchard

 There's a season for every drink, and in spring that's cider.
 Sunshine Coast cideries offer delicious, effervescent bubbles set in idyllic orchard settings.
 Just up the road from the Langdale Ferry Terminal is Persephone Brewing, an 11-acre beer farm that also serves up its own spin on cider (in addition to ales, lagers, sours, and seasonal beers).
 Swing by Banditry Cider where you can drink cider by the glass amongst an orchard, wetland, and forest—not to mention the farm's flock of ducks and its namesake birds, bandits.
-A short five-minute drive will land you on the doorstep of Sunday Cider, named the best cidery in British Columbia in the 2021 Growlies Awards.
+A short five-minute drive will land you on the doorstep of Sunday Cider.
 Their lineup of delicious and highly sessionable ciders is sure to put a little extra pep in your step.
 Over in West Sechelt, Brickers Cider features five acres of farmland and views, plus a tasty lineup of traditional dry cider and small batch seasonals.

 Brickers Cider.
 Photo: Shayd Johnson